Spomky-Labs/cbor-php/README.md

 $decoder = Decoder::create();
 ```

-If needed, you can define custom sets of Tag and Other Object support managers.
+If needed, you can define custom sets of Tag or Other Object support managers.

 ```php
 <?php